tjelvar-olsson/tjelvar-olsson.github.io/_drafts/tools_for_testing_python_code.md

 As a side note: tests can be classified into many different types: unit tests, integration tests, functional tests, acceptance tests.
-Mark Simpson has written a nice concise overview of the different types of tests on [stackoverflow](http://stackoverflow.com/a/4904533).
+Mark Simpson has written a nice overview of the different types of tests on [stackoverflow](http://stackoverflow.com/a/4904533).
 As the post implies the subject of classifying tests is rather subjective and you get different answers depending on where you look.
 Personally, I simply use two broad categories: